 Remember that do not go too high too fast and descend promptly if ill.

-If you have not been to altitude before and no acclimatize well visit your doctor before trek high altitude.
-He may prescribe half a Diamox tablet (125 mg) be taken each 12 hours in a day.
+If you have not been to altitude before and no acclimatization well visits your doctor before trek high altitude.
+He may prescribe half a Diamox tablet (125 mg) to be taken each 12 hours in a day.
 Diamox does not mask the symptoms of AMS, so if you still get them, it is essential to get them accordingly.
-Many people taking the drugs experience mild tingling in hands and feet.- these are not signs of developing AMS.
+Many people taking the drugs experience mild tingling in the hands and feet.- these are not signs of developing AMS.
 You should notice that increased urine output, through as Diamox is a diuretic and used to reduce fluid retention.

-Some places of Nepal a medical Aid post run by volunteers from the Himalayan Rescue Association (HRA) is situated like Manang, Pheriche.
-Some doctors are attendance during high season.
-In the afternoon they give the free lecture of AMS with a lot of useful advice.
+In some places of Nepal, a medical Aid post run by volunteers from the Himalayan Rescue Association (HRA) is situated like Manang, Pheriche.
+Some doctors are in attendance during the high season.
+In the afternoon they give a free lecture on AMS with a lot of useful advice.
 This is well worth attending for tourists.
-They give some medical consultation with some fees too.
+They give some medical consultations with some fees too.

 There is some hospital along the trekking routes of Nepal.
 Evacuation from more remote areas of some trekking routes difficult to organize and extremely expensive to carry through.
 The rescue also takes time because of weather conditions and insurance supporting documents and communications systems.